LukeNSaunders/Swin-Scraper/README.md

    ```

-3. Replace Secret credentials in the env.sample file provided.
+3. Replace env credentials in the env.sample file provided.
 ```bash

 # Your token key used to access JWT